This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - submitted sample

 - A submitted sample is an unofficial sample sent in by a grain company or producer for grading or for other tests.
-The Canadian Grain Commission charges a fee for any analysis on a submitted sample.
+The CGC charges a fee for any analysis on a submitted sample.

 - terminal elevator